 - Shackle Seat Trap: Blake hasn't done up his restraints for the launch, so he's held in confinement with a metal cable.

-- Shoot the Shaggy Dog: Varon, the one lawyer on the planet who actually cares about the truth investigate Blake's frame job, gets painfully close to unraveling the whole thing when government guards simply gun him and his girlfriend down.
+- Shoot the Shaggy Dog: Varon, the one lawyer on the planet who actually cares about the truth, investigates Blake's frame job, getting painfully close to unraveling the whole thing when government guards simply gun him and his girlfriend down.
 It was a deliberate attempt to frame the entire series by demonstrating the spirit-crushing government's resolve, and it worked brilliantly.

 - Survival Mantra: "I AM NOT INSANE!"

 - Surveillance Station Slacker: The operator at the Public Records Department is more interested in jiving to the music on his headphones than handling Varon's inquiry.
 However he has no problem calling Security after overhearing Varon and Maya discussing the implications of their case.
 Averted with the Security soldier monitoring the exit door that Varon goes through.

 - That Man Is Dead: Foster states re Blake: "There's not much left of the man I knew."
 It turns out there is some of the Rebel Leader left in him, though it only starts to emerge in the next episode.